viperphase1/code-samples/README.md

 # code-samples

-Portfolio of code samples for reference and revision by potential employers.
+Portfolio of code samples for potential employers.